margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 We can go out and dance and run with them
 You and me
-We can go out and spend money on ice cream and games The world is open to you and me to spend our money and bless the world
+We can go out and spend money on ice cream and games We can go out and share a "penny for our thoughts"
+The world is open to you and me to spend our money and bless the world

 He found me a five dollar bill